Finding office space

 What about the associated costs?

 Compared to most of the Netherlands, the Amsterdam Area comes with some of the highest property prices for both rentals and purchases.
 Of course, there are significant benefits to settling in the region.
-Aside from the prestige of being in a major European capital city, the access to top-quality infrastructure, innovation resources, and a business community means that it regularly ranks highly in major international rankings.
-For startups and entrepreneurs, there are often means to access these immediate benefits via cost-effective co-working spaces or creative hubs.
+Aside from the prestige of being in a major European capital city, the access to top-quality infrastructure, innovation resources, and business community means that it regularly tops major international rankings.
+For startups and entrepreneurs, there are often means to access these immediate benefits via cost-effective co-working spaces or city sanctioned creative hubs.

 Understand the necessary permits and your surroundings